SinKonn/PythonBasics/README.md

 # PythonBasics
-Just a part of me beginning to learn Python
+Just the beginning of me trying to learn to code in Python.